hasolanor/CFD-porousmedia/README.md

-# Chemical scalars transport in porous media: a 2D CFD study at the pore-scale
+# Chemical species transport in porous media: a 2D CFD study at the pore-scale
 Hillmert A. Solano
 ## Presentation (video)